bewerner/miniRT/readme.md

 The `.rt` scene file format describes the scene with identifiers followed by it's specific parameters.
 Parameters and sections marked with `*` are optional.

 Positions and directions are specified as `vec3`.
-(XYZ values as floats) \
+(X/Y/Z values as floats) \
-Colors can be specified as `u8vec3` (RGB values beween 0-255).
-Most color parameters can alternatively be mapped to a texture. \
+Colors are generally specified as `u8vec3` (R/G/B values beween 0-255). \
+Some color parameters can alternatively be mapped to a `texture`. \
 Others are specified as `float` or `int`.

 ### Camera